tsroten/yweather/docs/api.rst

     The URL used to fetch a :term:`WOEID`'s weather.

+.. data:: LID_LOOKUP_URL

+    The URL used to fetch a location's corresponding :term:`LID`.

 .. data:: WEATHER_NS

     The XML namespace used in the weather RSS feed.